MatanIsaac/AsteroidsRemake/README.md

 or

-Build from Source: Set up and compile the game yourself.
+Building from Source:
+This project is primarily developed using Microsoft Visual Studio Community.
+If you're working with a different IDE, you might need to adjust the setup to compile and run the game.
+This involves configuring the environment to match the dependencies and settings used in Visual Studio.

 ### <div align="center">Build Instructions</div>

-    Clone the Repository: git clone [repo-link]
+    Clone the Repository: git clone [[repo-link]](https://github.com/MTN95/AsteroidsRemake)
-    Navigate to Project Directory: cd asteroid-game
+    Navigate to Project Directory
-    Build the Project: Follow platform-specific build instructions.
+    Build the Project
     Play the Game: The executable is located at repoLocation\bin\x64\Release\SDL2_Asteroids.exe